bbcawodu/careadvisors-backend/docs/Testing.md

 this command will create a fixture with current data from the database which can be loaded from the command line python3 manage.py dumpdata --exclude contenttypes.ContentType --exclude sessions.Session --exclude auth.Permission > 01-24-2017.json

+this command will create a ficture with current data from db that can be loaded by test fixture

+python3 manage.py dumpdata --exclude contenttypes.ContentType --exclude sessions.Session --exclude auth.Permission --exclude admin.LogEntry > test_fixture.json

 -creating an empty migration
 python manage.py makemigrations --empty <yourapp> --name load_intial_data